Case Study Sunweb Group

-“Coeo only do SQL Server and Azure – their expertise and depth of knowledge on the subject means that the total environment is tuned to the optimum.”
+“Coeo specialise in Microsoft data services – their expertise and depth of knowledge on the subject means that the total environment is tuned to the optimum.”

 Bas Bruijninckx, IT Manager – Sunweb Group

 Project OverviewCoeo has helped Sunweb Group, one of Europe's leading tour operators, to improve performance of its online reservation system by implementing the latest SQL Server features.

 Sunweb Group, one of Europe’s leading travel groups, sells holidays to destinations throughout Europe.
 One of the first operators to implement an online reservation system in 2002, Sunweb’s competitive advantage was eroded as other companies also started selling through websites.
 Europe’s highly competitive marketplace made it easy for newcomers to penetrate the market and, as competition increased, Sunweb looked for ways to boost performance and improve service to customers.

 With a high volume of sales critical to their success, Sunweb needed to take full advantage of the peak booking seasons which occur twice annually for summer holidays and winter sports vacations.
 For those few weeks, sales jump from approximately €400k to €3.8 million per day.
 Any delay can be costly.
 As Bas Bruijninckx, IT Manager at Sunweb Group says, “If customers don’t get a response in a couple of seconds they will book elsewhere.”

 Achieving and maintaining optimum performance during their peak seasons was one challenge.
 In addition, the company was expanding operations in eight European countries.
 With plans to double in size within 2 years, the company needed a more scalable infrastructure.
 Other areas of improvement had been identified.
 For example, marketing teams would run reports on the same servers used for online transaction processing (OTLP), resulting in transactions often locking when customers ran searches.